|Add to your personal catalog|

 ESS-310 Water Resources I (Spring; Yearly; 3.00 Credits; QS,N) This course provides the student with a working overview of the hydrologic cycle, providing the student with the basic concepts of all aspects of hydrology.
 Particular emphasis is placed on the integrative nature of ecosystems within the watershed, including the interdependencies and driving forces of energy, the atmosphere, the hydrosphere, and the land, and the biosphere.
-Prerequisites: ESS100 or EES100.
+Prerequisites: ESS100.

 ESS-320 Environmental Monitoring (Spring; Yearly; 4.00 Credits; N) This course develops skills in monitoring the environment, with a strong focus on water quality monitoring (both chemical and biological) in a variety of habitats.
 Environmental site assessment will also be conducted.
 A weekend-long field trip is required.
 Prerequisite: ESS 100 and ESS-200 or permission.